Jenelle Evans And MTV: Network Continues To Betray ‘Teen Mom’ Star?

 A post shared by Jenelle Evans (@j_evans1219) on

 Many people have questioned whether Evans is ready to get custody back of Jace.
-She has worked very hard to stay clean, go to school, save her money, build a home and get into a stable relationship.
+She has worked very hard to stay clean, go to school, save her money, build a home, and get into a stable relationship.
 Jenelle continues to remind people that Barbara had promised to sign over rights once again to Jace when she got her life back on track, but she has gone against her promise.
 And now, an official Teen Mom 2 Twitter account is also questioning whether Jenelle is ready to get Jace back.

 “Do you think Jenelle is ready to have custody of Jace? #TeenMom2 – MTV account,” the official Teen Mom 2 account on Twitter wrote back to a follower, which didn’t sit well with Jenelle.